dbrattli/Felizia/README.md

 - **Menus**, are automatically generated based on how you organize your content.
 - **Site Configuration**, the site is configured using Yaml configuration.
 - **Pagination**, both server and client side pagination.
+- **Themes**, themes are compiled as separate assemblies which makes it easy to share and change.

 ## Install pre-requisites